 When we changed our name to Anchored Women, I chose the phrase “Trading Scattered for Steadfast” as the goal we wanted to work toward.
 It wasn’t something I had already achieved – it was the hope.

-Despite how hard 2019 has been for me personally, I think God has used it to show me the way we can actually do that – how we really can trade our scattered lives for steadfast ones.
+Despite how hard the last few years have been, I think God has used it to show me the way we can actually do that – how we really can trade our scattered lives for steadfast ones.

 We start by making space.